On the proportion of metric matroids whose Jacobians have nontrivial $\mathbf{p}$-torsion: Metric matroids

-If $M_\gamma$ is linear (resp. regular), then we consider two cases: \begin{enumerate} \item[$(i)$] If $e_i$ is not a coloop of $M_\gamma$, then by Proposition~\ref{prop:M_lambda_is_series_extension}, the matroid $M_\lambda$ is a series extension of $M_\gamma$.
+\textit{Case 1.} If $e_i$ is not a coloop of $M_\gamma$, then by Proposition~\ref{prop:M_lambda_is_series_extension}, the matroid $M_\lambda$ is a series extension of $M_\gamma$.
 As a series extension of a linear (resp. regular) matroid is linear (resp. regular) (see~\cite{Zapata}*{Proposition $1.5.4$}), the result is clear.

-\item[$(ii)$] If $e_i$ is a coloop of $M_\gamma$, we have that $M_\lambda\cong M_\gamma\oplus U_{1,1}$ (see Proposition~\ref{prop:M_lambda_is_series_extension}).
-Since the direct sum of linear (resp. regular) matroids is linear (resp. regular), the result is clear. \end{enumerate} \end{proof}
+\textit{Case 2.} If $e_i$ is a coloop of $M_\gamma$, then $M_\lambda\cong M_\gamma\oplus U_{1,1}$ (see Proposition~\ref{prop:M_lambda_is_series_extension}).
+Since the direct sum of linear (resp. regular) matroids is linear (resp. regular), the result is clear.